Adinkerke Military Cemetery: History

 Adinkerke Military Cemetery was originally established in 1917 for use by the Allied casualty clearing stations located in this area.
 It was again used between 1940 and 1944.

 In addition to the Adinkerke Military Cemetery, there are further military graves in Adinkerke.
 The "Adinkerke Churchyard Extension" contains a Belgian military cemetery on the west side of the churchyard, as well as 67 Commonwealth burials of the First World War.
 The Commonwealth War Graves Commission graves are in two small plots and are numbered consecutively with the other graves.

 First World War

 Most of the dead from the First World War who are buried in Adinkerke Military Cemetery are casualties who had been wounded nearby and later died in one of the casualty clearing stations in this area.
-The Commonwealth XV Corps held the front from the Belgian coast to St. Georges between June to November 1917.
+The Commonwealth XV Corps held the front from the Belgian coast to St. Georges between June and November 1917.
 The 24th and 39th Casualty Clearing Stations were posted at Oosthoek (between Adinkerke and Furnes) from July 1917 to November 1917, and the 1st Canadian Casualty Clearing Station was at Adinkerke for a short time in June 1917.